1931 Alabama Crimson Tide football team: Howard (AL)

 In what was Frank Thomas' first game as Alabama head coach, Alabama opened the 1931 season with a 42–6 victory over Howard College (now Samford University) at Denny Stadium.
 The Crimson Tide took a 14–0 lead into halftime after Leon Long scored on touchdown runs of one-yard in the first and five-yards in the second quarter.
 In the third, Alabama extended their lead to 28–0 when Johnny Cain threw a 59-yard touchdown pass to Hillman Holley, followed by a short Long touchdown run later in the quarter.
 After Howard scored their only points on a 57-yard touchdown pass late in the third, Alabama closed the game with a pair of fourth-quarter touchdowns.
 Holley and Larry Hughes each scored on short touchdown runs to make the final score 42–6.
 Holley starred in the game with his 204 yards rushing and two touchdowns.
-The victory improved Alabama's all-time record against Howard to 12–0.